What’s in a survival kit? – The essential and the optional

 A Survival Kit is a set of objects of first necessity that we prepare in advance, in order to have available in the event of an emergency.
 It is often found by example on lifeboats or on military aircraft.

-Of course, there are different sizes of survival kit.
-This can go from a backpack to an antinuclear shelter, in which you can store food to live for several months.
+Of course, there are different sizes for an emergency preparedness kit.
+This can go from a backpack to an anti-nuclear shelter, in which you can store non perishable food with a long shelf life to live for several months.

 Conceptually, a survival kit must contain the necessary for: